pythonanywhere/help_pages/articles/DeployExistingDjangoProject.md

 (mysite-virtualenv)$ pip install -r requirements.txt
 ```

-**Warning**: *django may take a long time to install.
-PythonAnywhere has very fast internet, but the filesystem access can be slow, and django creates a lot of small files during its installation.
+**Warning**: *Django may take a long time to install.
+PythonAnywhere has very fast internet, but the filesystem access can be slow, and Django creates a lot of small files during its installation.
 Thankfully you only have to do it once!*

 **TIP**: *if you see an error saying `mkvirtualenv: command not found`, check out [InstallingVirtualenvWrapper](/pages/InstallingVirtualenvWrapper).*